 How federal law fits in

-Keep the statute of limitations separate from credit reporting.
-The federal Fair Credit Reporting Act (FCRA) generally allows most negative debts to stay on your credit report for up to seven years.
+Keep the limitations period separate from credit reporting.
+The Fair Credit Reporting Act (15 U.S.C. section 1681c(a)) generally bars consumer reports from listing accounts placed for collection or charged to profit and loss that antedate the report by more than seven years.
 That seven-year reporting window is a different clock from the lawsuit deadline.
-A debt can disappear from your credit report while still being within the lawsuit period, or it can remain on your report after the suing deadline has passed.
-They are not the same thing.
+A debt can drop off your credit report while still being suable, or stay on your report after the suing deadline has passed.

-On wage garnishment, federal law caps how much of your pay a judgment creditor can take, generally limiting garnishment to 25 percent of disposable earnings, with additional protection tied to the federal minimum wage.
-Arkansas provides its own exemptions on top of the federal floor.
-These protections apply after a creditor wins a judgment, which is exactly why stopping a time-barred suit at the answer stage matters so much.
+On wage garnishment, 15 U.S.C. section 1673(a) caps what a judgment creditor can take from a workweek's pay at the lesser of 25 percent of disposable earnings or the amount by which disposable earnings exceed thirty times the federal minimum hourly wage.
+Arkansas exemptions apply on top of that federal floor.
+These protections only kick in after a creditor wins a judgment — which is exactly why stopping a time-barred suit at the answer stage matters so much.

-• Identify the debt type.
-Written contract or promissory note points to five years; oral contract or open account points to three years.
+Identify the debt type.
+Written contract or promissory note points to five years; oral, implied, or open account points to three.
 Credit cards may go either way.

-• If you are sued, answer in writing on time and specifically raise the statute of limitations as an affirmative defense.
+If you are sued, answer in writing on time and specifically raise the statute of limitations as an affirmative defense — installment by installment, if that is the shape of your debt.

 Where to verify Arkansas law and get help

-Because the exact deadline can turn on the type of debt and the specific documents involved, confirm the current rule before you act.
-The statutes are public: Ark.
-Code Ann. section 16-56-111 (five-year written contracts) and section 16-56-105 (three-year oral contracts and open accounts).
-For consumer help, the Arkansas Attorney General's Consumer Protection Division accepts complaints against debt collectors and publishes guidance for Arkansas residents.
+For consumer help, the Arkansas Attorney General's Consumer Protection (Public Protection) Division accepts complaints against debt collectors, at (501) 682-2007 or (800) 482-8982.
 The federal Consumer Financial Protection Bureau also takes complaints about abusive collection practices.
-For a lawsuit that has already been filed, consider consulting an Arkansas consumer attorney or your local legal aid office, because deadlines to respond are short and missing them is how most people lose.
+For a lawsuit that has already been filed, consider consulting an Arkansas consumer attorney or your local legal aid office, because the deadline to respond is short and missing it is how most people lose.
 This article is general information, not legal advice for your situation.

 This page is based on Arkansas law.
 Limits and deadlines change — verify the current details directly with the official Arkansas sources below.
 This is general legal information, not legal advice.